SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/📸 Content Capture/📖 Joe's Readwise/Readwise Syncs.md

 [[2024-06-02]] 7:56 AM — Synced 6 highlights from 1 document.
     - 6 highlights from LlamaFS: An Open-Source Self-Organizing File System With Llama-3

+[[2024-06-02]] 11:05 PM — Synced 2 highlights from 1 document.
+    - 2 highlights from Symbolic Chain-of-Thought ‘SymbCoT’: A Fully LLM-based Framework That Integrates Symbolic Expressions and Logic Rules With CoT Prompting